jamf/NoMAD/README.md

 [NoMADv.9PB1.zip](/uploads/2fa70aed3fd6149ac46f9ca0c7bf04c4/NoMADv.9PB1.zip)

+***Have Questions?***

+Feel free to report any issues that you're having or feature requests into the Issues section of the project page.

+Also you can find some of the team in #nomad on the Mac Admins Slack.
+If you're not already a member you can [here](http://macadmins.org).

 ***Sierra Support***

 While not always tested on Sierra, it should work fine.
 Currently the project is in Swift 2.2.
 It almost nearly compiles in Swift 3.